latestchatty/chromeshack/README.md

 -   `npm run build:dev` for auto-reloading the extension in Chrome/Firefox in dev mode
 -   `npm run build:prod` for building in production mode (for both Firefox and Chrome)
+-   `npm run lint` for running auto-fix linting through ESLint and Prettier (done during Production build)
--   `npm run webext` for testing the extension in Firefox via `web-ext run`
+-   `npm run webext` for testing the extension in a clean Firefox profile via `web-ext run`
--   `npm run lint` for running the AMO linter to audit production code
+-   `npm run extlint` for running the AMO linter to audit production code
 -   `npm run sign` for packing `dist/` into an XPI for upload to AMO

 #### Dependencies used in this project